rkumar0206/PasswordSaver/README.md

 # PasswordSaver
-This app let's save your password in most secure way.
+This app let's save your password in most secured way.

 ## Features